uw-madison-chem-shops/wisconsin-photoreactor/analog-driver-board/README.md

 # Analog Driver Board

-A simple photoreactor driver board providing control of light intensity.
+A simple photoreactor driver board providing control over light intensity.
 This control is achieved through adjustment of the board-mounted potentiometer.
 No software is required, and multiple WPP reactors fitted with this board can be connected in series to a single power source.
 However, fan speed isn’t adjustable and is maintained at maximum.

 Relative light intensity can be determined using the analog driver board test points and a multimeter.
 See operation instructions for more information.